 This leads us to the next point…

 How is street art perceived in Paris?

-Just like most other cities, street art in Paris is in a grey area; some street murals have been commissioned by the authorities but there are still a lot of street art in Paris that even though looks great is technically illegal.
+Just like most other French cities, street art in Paris is in a grey area; some street murals have been commissioned by the authorities but there are still a lot of street art in Paris that even though looks great is technically illegal.
 For years, most people in Paris considered street art as a form of vandalism.
 And even though that’s slowly changing and many people consider street art to be a legitimate form of art, “being a street artist” in Paris is still punishable by law.